LEICA 24-90MM F/2.8-4 VARIO-ELMARIT-SL ASPH REVIEW

-First, a disclaimer: this is a Leica 24-90mm f/2.8-4 Vario-Elmarit-SL ASPH user review based on its use for landscape photography, not a formal in-depth review.
+This is a user Leica 24-90mm f/2.8-4 Vario-Elmarit-SL ASPH review, based on my field use of this lens for landscape photography, not a formal in-depth review.
 You’ll not find numbers, charts or images taken under controlled conditions.
-What you’ll find instead is my informed opinion of this lens, illustrated with dozens of real-world photographs taken in the field during one and a half year of professional work with the Leica 24-90mm f/2.8-4 Vario-Elmarit-SL ASPH at all focal lengths.
+What you’ll find instead is my informed opinion of this lens, illustrated with dozens of real-world photographs taken in the field during one and a half year of professional work with the Leica 24-90mm f/2.8-4 Vario-Elmarit-SL ASPH, at all focal lengths.

 BUILD, SIZE AND WEIGHT